TobeBetterV/beyondplayer/README.md

-Source Player is a full functional video player for English learner.
+Source Player is a video player for English learner.
+It supports almost all common video types and playback functionality.

 ![Source Player](https://circleapps.co/img/screenshots/popup_big.png)

-It supports almost all common video types and playback functionality.
-Furthermore, it provides many useful features for English study, such as:
+What makes it unique is its dedicated features for English study, such as:

 * View definition in popup dictionary
 * Drag and select to loop lines